Salford Red Devils: 2013–2024: Salford Red Devils

 Salford finished the 2021 Super League season in 11th place on the table after a disastrous campaign which included an embarrassing loss against Leigh who had lost their previous 16 matches in a row.
 On 22 September 2021, Richard Marshall who had only been appointed head coach at the start of the year, left the club by mutual consent.

 Salford started the 2022 Super League season poorly winning only three of their first ten matches.
 After their round 15 loss to Wigan, Salford were sitting 10th place on the table.
 In round 16, Salford recorded one of the biggest wins in their history defeating Wakefield Trinity 74–10.
 The victory started Salford on a winning run as they recorded eight wins in the next eleven games including a 44–12 win over St Helens RFC.
 Salford would finish the regular season in 6th place and qualify for the playoffs.
 In the elimination playoff, Salford would upset Huddersfield 28–0.
 In the semi-final, Salford would lose controversially to St Helens 19–12.
 With less than ten minutes remaining, Salford were not awarded a penalty try after it appeared Tommy Makinson took out Salford's Tim Lafai in the act of scoring a try.
 Makinson was sin binned for a professional foul and the referee stated he was not convinced Lafai would have grounded the ball.

+Salford finished the 2023 Super League season in 7th place, missing the playoffs by two competition points.